LihaoR/Entropy-Regularized-RL/README.md

 ### soft q learning

 The gaussian kernel is from haarnoja.
 This is for atari, there exist some problems, I will fix them soon.

+### soft actor critic

+After reading paper, I think sac can be almost like a3c...

 ### Paper